 The following materials must be submitted by the application deadline to be considered for admission:

 Applications for Fall 2020 will open September 1, 2019.
 Applications will be accepted until 11:59pm EST, December 15, 2019.
 There is an $85 non-refundable application fee, payable online.

 Unofficial transcripts from previous colleges and universities.
 The department will review unofficial transcripts during the admissions process; official transcripts will be required after acceptance into the graduate program.

 OFFICIAL TEST SCORES

-GRE (Graduate Record Exam) - School Code: 6609 and Department Code: 2799 (note: department codes 2701, 2702, 2703, and 2704 will also be routed to the History department).
+GRE (Graduate Record Exam) - School Code: 6609; any department code accepted.
 Scores from the general test only should be sent directly from the Educational Testing Service (ETS); scores must not be more than five years old.
 GRE scores are required regardless of educational background or previous degrees attained.